June 2019 Newsletter

 A UC claimant was advised that child benefit was part of UC, so they did not claim child benefit and lost out on it for a number of weeks.
 The DWP paid compensation to make up for the loss of child benefit for the period.

 Surprisingly, the number of complaints and requests for compensation made is very low - perhaps people are not aware that they can do so.

 Make sure you are giving the correct advice!

 Search for the information you need on our website

-And if you are not sure - email us! email@example.com(*The only people who can escape the lobster pot are those who ‘fail’ the SDP gateway.
+And if you are not sure - email us! firstname.lastname@example.org(*The only people who can escape the lobster pot are those who ‘fail’ the SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021).
 The rules prevent them from claiming UC, so if they have claimed in error, they can be moved back onto the legacy benefit system.)

 Advising someone who has been found fit for work?